luvnft/TrendBlaze/README.md

 - xgboost
 - ritetag

-For a complete list, refer to `requirements.txt`.

 ## Notes

-- This application uses the TikTok API, which may require authentication and have usage limits.
+- This application uses the Unofficial TikTok API and Reitag API, which both acknowledge the software can be used without restrictions.
 - The predictive models are based on historical data and may need periodic retraining for optimal performance.
-- Ensure you comply with TikTok's terms of service when using this tool.
+- You may refer to the video here for the overview of the TrendBlaze Webapp:

 ## Contributing